 - Customized project workflows and dashboards.

-- Demonstrated value proposition by not having to charge extra software fees to clients.
+- Demonstrated value proposition by not having to charge hefty software fees to clients.

-Paul Buckley, P.E., is president, CEO and co-founder of Simplus Management Corp.
-SIMPLUS provides professional program, project, and construction management services to governmental agencies and to architect/engineering/construction firms working on large capital improvement projects throughout southern California.
+Paul Buckley, P.E., was president, CEO and co-founder of Simplus Management Corp., and is now the Senior Vice President and Managing Director of Anser Advisory, which has acquired SIMPLUS.
+Buckley provides professional program, project, and construction management services to governmental agencies and to architect/engineering/construction firms working on large capital improvement projects throughout southern California.

-The company was acquired in June 2018 and is now part of Anser Advisory, which specializes in capital program funding, program management, project management, construction management, and executive advisory services nationwide.
+Anser Advisory specializes in capital program funding, program management, project management, construction management, and executive advisory services nationwide.

-VPO is construction project management software created by a Pittsburgh-based company, The Simplex Group in 2008.
-It’s powered by the Microsoft Office 365 cloud platform, using the same business apps that are universally found in work environments worldwide.
-Customizable and collaborative, VPO is easy to use, quick to deploy in one week, accessible from any device, and offers predictable monthly pricing with no contracts.
+VPO is a unique construction project management software-and-services solution created by Pittsburgh-based company, The Simplex Group, in 2008.
+It’s powered by the Microsoft 365 cloud platform, using the same business apps that are universally found in work environments worldwide.
+Customizable and collaborative, VPO is easy to use, quick to deploy, accessible from any device, and offers reasonable and predictable pricing.

-“With VPO, SIMPLUS is more productive,” Buckley said.
+“With VPO, we're more productive,” Buckley said.
 “We do more with less people, take on more work, and make more money.
 It’s also been a tool that our clients have embraced, making them more productive.”

 Document Management and Reporting Simplified